The Surname of Wauchope

-6. Johns and Williams ownership of lands in Ireland is further substantiation of these Wauchopes supposed Norman origins, as it is well known that at this time the entire island was held almost exclusively by Norman barons.
+6. John's and William's ownership of lands in Ireland is further substantiation of these Wauchopes' supposed Norman origins, as it is well known that at this time the much of the island was held almost exclusively by Norman barons.

 8. In Edmonstone/Edmiston family records the family Bauchape is listed as having bought the estate upon the death of the last male heir in 1671, additional evidence that the names Bauchope and Wauchope are one in the same.

 9. At one time the Wauchopes of Niddrie held "slaves" who mined coal found on the estate.
 (From 1606 to 1799 a Scottish Act of Parliament enslaved collier and salter families to the pits for life.)

 Wauchope of Niddrie-Merschell Shield with Wreath and Crest